ralatsdc/springbok-static-site/springbok-site/content/_index/projects/index.md

 +++
 date = "2018-07-09"
 weight = 100
-fragment = "content"
+fragment = "header"
+background = "light"
-background = "dark"
+text = "dark"

 title = "**What's your need?**" subtitle = "We have a proven track record in diverse fields."